MicrosoftDocs/msteams-docs/msteams-platform/toolkit/develop-single-sign-on-experience-in-Teams.md

 # Enable single sign-on for tab app

 Microsoft Teams allows an app to acquire the token of the signed-in Teams user.
 This token can be used to access Microsoft Graph and other APIs.
-The Teams Toolkit simplifies this process by encapsulating some of the Microsoft Entra flows and integrations within straightforward, high-level APIs.
+Teams Toolkit streamlines the process by incorporating certain Microsoft Entra workflows and integrations into straightforward, high-level APIs.
 As a result, you can effortlessly incorporate single sign-on (SSO) capabilities into your Teams app.

-## Key Configurations
+## Key configurations

 To enable SSO, configure as follows: